datameshgroup/fusion/docs/getting-started.md

 The Fusion Fuel API is an extension to the Fusion Core API which adds support for current and future fuel payment types accepted by DataMesh. (e.g. FleetCard, Shell Card, MotorPass etc)

-For more information see the [Fusion Fuel API](/docs/api-reference/fusion-fuel-api)
+For more information see the [Fusion API Fuel Extension](/docs/api-reference/fusion-api-fuel-extension)

 ### Stored Value API

 The Fusion Stored Value API is an extension to the Fusion Core API which adds support for gift card payments.

-For more information see the [Fusion Stored Value API](/docs/api-reference/fusion-stored-value-api)
+For more information see the [Fusion API Stored Value Extension](/docs/api-reference/fusion-api-stored-value-extension)